 - Baby Powder

 One very simple solution that may help to keep wasps away is baby powder.
-If you use this on your body, wasps will probably stay away because the talc repels these insects.
+If you use this on your body, wasps will probably stay away because the talc supposedly repels these insects.
 This is a very cost-effective method of repelling wasps for when you are out and about or spending time in the garden.
+However, this option is purely anecdotal.
+No experimental scientific research was found to back it up.

 Cucumbers are another product that you can use to repel wasps.
-They do not like it because of its acidity.
-You simply need to slice up a cucumber and place the slices around your home or even in the garden, in the area where you find a lot of wasps.
+Though it hasn’t been scientifically tested, it likely works because they don’t like a bitter chemical in cucumbers called cucurbitacins.
+You simply need to slice up a cucumber or hold on to cucumber peels and place the slices/peels around your home or even in the garden, in the area where you find a lot of wasps.
 Do this regularly and it will help keep wasps at bay so that you can enjoy your home and garden without worries.

 - Bay Leaves